Diffusion Secant Alignment for Score-Based Density Ratio Estimation: Conclusion and Future Work

-This is precisely the definition of the true secant function.
-Furthermore, the Picard-Lindelöf theorem guarantees that the solution to this linear initial value problem is unique.
-Thus, any function $u^{\boldsymbol{\theta}^\star}$ satisfying the consistency and boundary conditions must be the true secant function.
-This completes the proof of the reverse direction. \end{proof}
+This exactly matches the definition of the true secant function.
+By the Picard–Lindelöf theorem, the linear IVP admits a unique solution.
+Hence any $u_{\boldsymbol{\theta}^\star}$ satisfying the consistency and boundary conditions must coincide with the true secant function, completing the reverse direction. \end{proof}